 Hello, my name is Kelly Baxter.
-I am the We Care You Care (WCYC) Development Officer working for MVDA.
+I am the We Care You Care (WCYC) Project Lead working for MVDA.
 We are leading the communication and campaigns project to support, value and recognise local carers.

 WCYC is the coordinated brand aimed to reach carers (whether known to services or not) to provide relevant, accessible information and support.
 MVDA is funded through the Better Care Fund by the local Carers Strategic Partnership to develop communication and campaigns across Middlesbrough in line with the developments of their local carers strategy.